Knowledge Base

 - Click the Add New button

-- Fill in the required fields; note that the Incoming Phone Number is one that you can choose with an MSP Process team member, so that it's in your area code, or matches a sequence that you prefer.
+- Fill in the required fields on each tab; note that the Incoming Phone Number is one that you can choose with an MSP Process team member, so that it's in your area code, or matches a sequence that you prefer.
 Contact us at help@support.mspprocess.com to get that setup for you.

 - Click the Create button to save your AI VoiceAssist configuration